 11. Constant fatigue

 Many conditions can cause fatigue, like the flu or bacterial infections.
 However, fatigue is a classic sign of heart failure as the body becomes deprived of oxygen.
 Be especially on the lookout for sudden or gradual increases in the difficulty of daily tasks that used to be easy.

 What to do if you have one or more of these symptoms

 The most important thing to do if you have any of these symptoms is to get tested for indicators of heart health.
 It might seem far-fetched, but this is definitely a case of “better safe than sorry.”
 Even people with lifestyle habits conducive to heart health may be especially susceptible to heart disease due to genetics or other factors, and early detection may be key to applying the proper treatment.

-- HS-CRP.
-High-sensitivity C-reactive protein increases in the presence of inflammation.
-Excess hs-CRP may be a warning sign of coronary artery disease.
+- hs-CRP: High-sensitivity C-reactive protein increases in the presence of inflammation.
+This inflammation from excess hs-CRP may be a warning sign of coronary artery disease.

-- Total Cholesterol.
-Excess total cholesterol is a warning sign for heart disease.
+- Total Cholesterol: Excess total cholesterol is a warning sign of heart disease.

-- Triglycerides.
-Triglycerides are fatty cells.
-Too many of these fatty particles in your blood may be a sign of thickening of arterial walls or obstructed blood flow and cardiovascular inflammation associated with soft plaque.
+- Triglycerides: Too many of these fatty particles in your blood may be a sign of the thickening of arterial walls or obstructed blood flow and cardiovascular inflammation associated with soft plaque.

-If any of these indicators fall outside of ‘normal’ ranges, further testing may be recommended by your general practitioner or a specialist.
-All test results are reviewed by a doctor, and FSA and HSA cards are accepted.
+If any of these indicators fall outside of ‘normal’ ranges, further testing may be recommended by your specialist.

-While waiting for your test results, follow-up appointment, or if you just want to make some lifestyle adjustments to reduce your risk for this #1 killer, here are several things you can do to boost your heart health.
+While waiting for your test results or follow-up appointment, or if you just want to make some lifestyle adjustments to reduce your risk for heart disease, here are several things you can do to boost your heart health.

 5 Ways to keep a healthy heart